-In the United States, Valentine’s Day falls on February 14th.
-Since my half-Chinese children live in the United States, I try to integrate Chinese learning activities with American holidays to integrate our cultures.
-To celebrate Valentine’s Day, I created a free printable matching came which teaches family members in Chinese!
+To learn the (confusing) Chinese family tree, I created a free printable matching came which teaches family members in Chinese!
 The Chinese family names printable can also be used as a coloring sheet.
-In addition, you can print on colorful cardstock and decorate as a Valentine’s Day card for relatives.
+In addition, you can print on colorful cardstock and decorate as a Valentine’s Day card for relatives!

 This post has Amazon affiliate links.
 Please see our disclosure policy for further details.